Coach supervision - in London, or online

 My intention is always to create a true learning partnership with you, to offer a flexible approach so I can meet your specific development needs and to walk beside you in an embodied presence as you explore the richness of your work.

 Group supervision sessions are usually 3 hours in duration and for a group of six coaches.
-I offer both virtual and face-to-face programmes.
+I offer both face-to-face and online programmes.

 In group supervision, we focus on the relational and systemic field that we work in through the use of constellations as a method for our exploration.
 As a coach supervisor I have found this approach enables my clients to adopt a much needed view of the organisations they work in as an intricate web of relationships, providing a sound platform for exploring the invisible dynamics at play within this field.
 We also use mindfulness and embodiment approaches to support the development of coaches’ capacity to work within a dialogic space; to use themselves as an instrument and develop their internal supervisor.